leonardo-simeone/Rock-Paper-Scissors-Lizard-Spock-Game/README.md

 * [GitHub](https://github.com/): It was used as a secure cloud-based files storage for my code and repositories in general.
 Also as a deployment platform via GitHub Pages.
 * [Gitpod](https://www.gitpod.io/): It was used as a cloud-based IDE to develope the site.
 * [Whimsical](https://whimsical.com/wireframes): It was used to wireframe the initial idea/mock-up of the project.
-* [Adobe Photoshop](https://www.adobe.com/ie/products/photoshop.html): It was used to resize images as well as framing several images together into one.
+* [Adobe Photoshop](https://www.adobe.com/ie/products/photoshop.html): It was used to resize, cut and color images as well as framing several images together into one.

 ## Release History